googlefonts/mekorot/fontbakery/fontbakery-report.md

 redundant and serve only to increase the font&#x27;s file size.</pre>

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
+ - NULL
+ - uni0302.case
- - three.sinf
+ - acutecomb.case
  - one.sinf
- - NULL
+ - uni030A.case
  - two.sinf
+ - tildecomb.case
+ - gravecomb.case
+ - three.sinf
- - acutecomb.case
+ - uni0308.case
  [code: unreachable-glyphs]

 </details>